-- A. Source Limitations for Cabinets: Obtain cabinets through one source from a single manufacturer. - B. Product Designations: Drawings indicate size, configurations, and finish material of casework by referencing designated manufacturer's catalog numbers.
+- Α. Source Limitations for Cabinets: Obtain cabinets through one source from a single manufacturer. - Product Designations: Drawings indicate size, configurations, and finish material of casework by Β. referencing designated manufacturer's catalog numbers.
 Other manufacturers' casework of similar sizes, similar door and drawer configurations, same finish material, and complying with the Specifications may be considered.
-Refer to Division 1 Section "Substitutions." - C. Quality Standards: Unless otherwise indicated, comply with the following standards: - 1.
-Cabinets: KCMA A161.1. - a.
-KCMA Certification: Provide cabinets with KCMA's "Certified Cabinet" seal affixed in a semi exposed location of each unit and showing compliance with the above standard. - 2.
+Refer to Division 1 Section "Substitutions." - Quality Standards: Unless otherwise indicated, comply with the following standards: C. - 1.
+Cabinets: KCMA A161.1. - KCMA Certification: Provide cabinets with KCMA's "Certified Cabinet" seal affixed in a. a semiexposed location of each unit and showing compliance with the above standard. - 2.
 Plastic-Laminate Countertops: KCMA A161.2.